fusefactory/openfuse/_posts/2018-04-20-audio-rewire.md

 categories:
   - audio
-  -
+  - tutorial
 img: 'https://fusefactory.github.io/openfuse/images_posts/audiorewire_cover.jpg'
-abstract: 'TODO: add subtitle'
+abstract: 'Tools for audio rewire in Mac OS and Windows 10'
 ---

 A recurring need at [fuse*](http://www.fuseworks.it/) is the need to have a great iteration between audio and video.
 The starting point is to have the possibility to have the audio signal inside the generative software (usually written in [OpenFrameworks](http://openframeworks.cc/).